ganboing/EIC770x-Docs/board/bootchain/UART-Boot.md

 For bootloader developers, such as OpenSBI/U-Boot or EDK2, it might be helpful to a. replace the "BOOTLOADER" at will, and b. start JTAG debugging as early as possible.
 EIC7700(X)/P550 has the ability to boot from UART.
 In UART boot mode, the bootchain image is read from UART, bypassing boot SPI.
 Hence, there's zero possibility of bricking the device.
-UART boot mode requires a slightly modified version of `nsign` configuration, which is provided here [config.txt](./uart/config.txt) I also did a trick to use a dummy bootload payload which spins the MCPU such that you can JTAG debug from the very first instruction.
+UART boot mode requires a slightly modified version of `nsign` configuration, which is provided here [config.txt](./uart/config.txt) I managed to compress the DDR init blob with xz, and use a inplace [xz-decompress loader](https://github.com/ganboing/xz-loader) to reduce the size to < 80KB, which greatly reduce the time loading the binary blobs through UART.
+I also did a trick to use a dummy bootload payload which spins the MCPU such that you can JTAG debug from the very first instruction.

 ### Instruction
 #### Setup Boot Mode